Mahesh95/Binary_search_tree/README.md

 # Binary_search_tree
-implementation of standard BST routines using c++
+implementation of common BST routines using c++